 Perhaps it's time we expanded our knowledge of contraceptive options beyond just condoms and the Pill?

 The Health Translations team at the Centre for Culture, Ethnicity and Health has just released a translated contraception guide in seven different languages including Dinka, Farsi-Persian, Hazaragi, Malay, Nepali, Tagalog and Karen.

 The guide details the different types of contraception available to women in Australia.

 While most women with ‘endo’, as it’s often called, will become pregnant without any medical help, about one in three have trouble with fertility and struggle to get pregnant.

 In our EndoWise campaign, eight women share their personal experiences with ‘endo’, from symptoms to diagnosis and how they manage their condition.

 Chronic pelvic pain is a common condition that affects around 15% of women worldwide.
 It can have many different causes, such as endometriosis, pelvic inflammatory disease, irritable bowel syndrome, and more.
 Learn more about pelvic pain, and about our new Persistent Pelvic Pain Service now operating at the Jean Hailes Medical Centre in East Melbourne.

 Here are three quick tips for all those hosting Women's Health Week events today.
 Don't forget, it's not too late to join an activity in your area, search here.

-Be your own best friend.
-Download this e-Card as a gentle reminder to practise self-care and self-kindness, now and into the future.
+Download this e-Card and celebrate Women's Health Week 2019.
 It’s our gift for you to keep, or share with friends on your social media channels.
-Don’t forget to use #myhealthfirst #womenshealthweek
+Don’t forget to use #WomensHealthWeek.